Drakkar-Software/OctoBot-Tentacles/Trading/Mode/grid_trading_mode/resources/GridTradingMode.md

 - The interval between each order (increment)
 - The amount of initial buy and sell orders to create

+#### Trailing options
+A grid can only operate within its price range.
+However, when trailing options are enabled, the whole grid can be automatically cancelled and recreated when the traded asset's price moves beyond the grid range.
+In this case, a market order can be executed in order to have the necessary funds to create the grid buy and sell orders.

 #### Profits
 Profits will be made from price movements within the covered price area.
 It never "sells at a loss", but always at a profit, therefore OctoBot never cancels any orders when using the Grid Trading Mode.